MaiaC/imageSlider/README.md

 It plays automatically and also has two different types of navigation.
 Forward and back buttons do just that.
 The dot navigation either uses a slide transition if the selected image is adjacent or it has a fade transition if the selected image is not adjacent.

+Javascript can be made more concise but at this point I'm sick of looking at this.
+Those scroll animations were driving me crazy all day.